Henry Despard: Van Dieman's Land

+On 22 December 1846, Despard's eldest daughter Sophia Elisabeth married Arbuthnot Dallas, 16th (Grenadiers) Regiment of Bengal Native Infantry, Assistant Secretary to the Military Board, Fort William, at St James's Church, Sydney.

 Stationed at Hobart, Van Dieman's Land, the officers, non-commissioned officers and privates of the 99th Regiment subscribed to and erected a Tuscan pillar monument in the barrack square to commemorate the twenty-four soldiers of the regiment who had fallen in the New Zealand campaign of 1845 and 1846.
 Colonel Despard attended the ceremonial laying of the first stone, the cornerstone, on Monday, 27 May 1850, and spoke of its meaning, observing that "a good soldier who may fall in the service of His Sovereign and Country will not be forgotten, but his memory will be held in grateful recollection, by his comrades who survive to share the laurels he has assisted to purchase with his life."
 He then read the inscription of a plaque, which was thereafter placed within a cavity below the stone.
 The monument was designed by Alexander Dawson of the Royal Engineers department.
 The following inscription appears on the base:

 This Pillar is erected by the voluntary subscriptions, of the officers, non-commissioned officers, and privates of the 99th Regiment to perpetuate the memory of the brave men who fell in the service of their Queen and country during the campaign in New Zealand in the years 1845 and 1846.